 The NYSAIS accreditation cycle is a continuous process of self-study and accreditation over a ten-year period.
 A full term of accreditation is five years.
 An inclusive accreditation review, which encompasses all aspects of the school and involves the participation of all members of the school community followed by a four-day visit from a committee of peers, occurs every ten years.
 During the fifth year of the accreditation cycle, the school prepares a progress report followed by a two-day visit from a smaller committee.
 The NYSAIS Commission on Accreditation recommends the term and condition of accreditation and the NYSAIS Board of Trustees has the final approval.

-NAIS’s new benchmarking and charting tool, DASL, builds on 60 years of data that schools previously contributed to StatsOnline.
-Since the annual participation in the NAIS-DASL program is a requirement of NYSAIS membership, NYSAIS working with the NAIS DASL team has integrated this tool in the accreditation process to help schools use and analyze data more effectively and efficiently without redundancy.
+NAIS’s data collection and benchmarking tool, DASL, builds on 60 years of data that schools previously contributed to StatsOnline.
+Annual participation in the NAIS-DASL program is a requirement of NYSAIS membership, and during the accreditation process, schools are able to generate data reports to support their self-studies.